-“After going to elementary school, children begin to pay attention to what their peers say.
+Parents shared several stories about when children face situations of interpersonal relationships: “After going to elementary school, children begin to pay attention to what their peers say.

 The child was ridiculed by her peers at school because of her body shape.

-Then accompany her to discuss and cope with it.
+then engage her to discuss and cope with it.
 For example, I told her that we can buy more black slim-fitting clothes, or tell her, because you are much taller than others, and guide the children to think positively…”

 Parents shared two views:

-* Empathy: Caring with empathy, children will be more willing to share their thoughts
+* Empathy: caring with empathy, children will be more willing to share their thoughts